septentrio-gnss/septentrio_gnss_driver/README.md

     - Specify the IMU-antenna lever arm in the vehicle reference frame.
 This is the vector starting from the IMU reference point to the ARP of the main GNSS antenna.
 This can be done by means of the `ins_spatial_config/ant_lever_arm` parameter.
     - If the point of interest is neither the IMU nor the ARP of the main GNSS antenna, the vector between the IMU and the point of interest can be provided with the `ins_solution/poi_lever_arm` parameter.

+  - NOTE: This driver will always overwrite the previous value of the above mentioned parameters, also if the value is left to zero in the "yaml" file.
   - For further more information about Septentrio receivers, visit Septentrio [support resources](https://www.septentrio.com/en/supportresources) or check out the [user manual](https://www.septentrio.com/system/files/support/asterx_sbi3_user_manual_v1.0_0.pdf) and [reference guide](https://www.septentrio.com/system/files/support/asterx_sbi3_pro_firmware_v1.3.0_reference_guide.pdf) of the AsteRx SBi3 receiver.

 # ROSaic Parameters